simmsb/smart-watch/README.md

-# ESP32 powered scrolling rust display, configured over BLE
+# Not sure, some ESP32 smart watch maybe?